Special Educational Needs and Disability

 Parents of children with children on an IPM are encouraged to be fully involved in target setting in the termly review meetings involving staff and parents.

-What are the arrangements for consulting young people with SEN and involving them in their education?
+What are the arrangements for consulting young people with SEND and involving them in their education?

 Whenever possible we involve children in the setting and reviewing their targets and provision.
 Their opinions and views are asked before review meetings.

-What do I do if I have a concern or complaint about the SEN provision made by the Academy?
+What do I do if I have a concern or complaint about the SEND provision made by the Academy?

-The first point of contact is your child’s class teacher and/or SENCo.
+The first point of contact is your child’s class teacher and/or SENDCo.
 If you still have concerns you can arrange a meeting with the Principal.

 How does the Academy Advisory Council involve other organisations and services (e.g. health, social care, Local Authority support services and voluntary organisations) in meeting the needs of pupils with special educational needs and supporting the families of such pupils?

-There are two members of the Academy Advisory Council who have responsibility for SEND.
+There is one member of the Academy Advisory Council who has responsibility for SEND.

 How does the Academy seek to signpost organisations, services etc who can provide additional support to parents/carers/young people?